johnnymast/mysql_websocket_chat/README.md

 ***Please note*** if you enable the database make sure you update the credentials as well (see table above).
 Also if you enable the database make sure you have imported [database.sql](https://github.com/johnnymast/mysql_websocket_chat/blob/master/database.sql) into your database.

-# Step 4: Fire up the websocket server
+# Step 4: Fire up the WebSocket server

 Change direction into the chat directory and fire up the server.